gt-rl/gt-rl.github.io/index.md

 # Overview

-This is the homepage for our [ICLR 2022](https://iclr.cc/Conferences/2022) workshop on 'Geometric and Topological Representation Learning'.
+This is the homepage for our [ICLR 2022](https://iclr.cc/Conferences/2022) workshop on 'Geometrical and Topological Representation Learning'.

 <!--